darrylma/machine_learning_exercise_prediction/Machine_Learning_to_Predict_Type_of_Exercise.md

 testing <- testing[, colSums(is.na(testing)) == 0]
 ```

-This reduces the number of variables to 60 and 60 in the training and testing set, respectively.
+This reduced the number of variables to 60 and 60 in the training and testing set, respectively.

 ```r
 training <- training[, -c(1:7)]
 testing <- testing[, -c(1:7)]
 ```

-From the list of variables, we also see that they first 7 variables: X, username, raw_timestamp_part_1, raw_timestamp_part_2, cvtd_timestamp, new_window and num_window, will have little to do with how we will classify different types of barbell lifts.
-As such these first 7 variables were removed from the training and testing sets, further reducing th variable count to 53 and 53 in the training and testing set, respectively.
+Next, we noticed that the first 7 variables: X, username, raw_timestamp_part_1, raw_timestamp_part_2, cvtd_timestamp, new_window and num_window, would probably not have a great impact on how we would classify different types of barbell lifts.
+Consequently, these first 7 variables were removed from the training and testing sets, further reducing the variable count to 53 and 53 in the training and testing set, respectively.

 ```r